Concepts are simply tools to be used to make decisions that will improve the lives of people.

 Starting with a blank piece of paper (or screen) is hard.
 Sometimes it helps to have the beginnings of an outline, even if you discard it and start again shortly afterwards.
 Please treat my thoughts here as a point of departure rather than a clear map to a fixed destination.

-To provide some initial structure, I have outlined a couple of dozen core concepts, along with four issues that are likely on most everyone’s top 10:
+To provide some initial structure, I have outlined a three dozen core concepts, along with four issues that are likely on most everyone’s top 10:

 Thanks for joining the Post-Pandemic Curriculum Project.